Urge Incontinence Treatment in Jacksonville, FL

 Sometimes known as an overactive bladder, or OAB, urge incontinence has the potential to completely disrupt a person’s life.
 The frequent need to urinate, sometimes at inopportune moments, can lead to a loss of confidence, sleep, and even intimacy with a partner.
 An overactive bladder becomes categorized as urge incontinence when this issue causes a person to involuntarily leak urine.

 If you’re suffering from symptoms of urge incontinence, there are treatment options that can help you get your life back.
 As one of the leading innovators in Urologic Care since 1921, McIver Clinic provides the highest level of care to patients experiencing symptoms of urge incontinence.
-Our board-certified urologists are expertly trained in the diagnosis of OAB and are dedicated to providing comprehensive care to patients in Jacksonville, FL.
+Our board-certified urologists are expertly trained in the diagnosis of urge incontinence and are dedicated to providing comprehensive care to patients in Jacksonville, FL.
 They will take the time to diagnose your symptoms and discover the best treatment option for you.
 For more information, call our office at (904) 355-6583 to schedule an appointment today.

 Urge Incontinence Symptoms